viktorsapozhok/viktorsapozhok.github.io/_posts/2023-02-09-fastapi-services-oauth2.md

 layout: post
 title: "Structuring FastAPI application with multiple services using 3-tier design pattern."
 slug: fastapi-oauth2-postgres
-description: Learn how to effectively structure a FastAPI application with multiple services using 3-tier design pattern, integrate with a Postgres backend, implement OAuth2 password authentication.
+description: How to structure a FastAPI application using 3-tier design pattern, integrate with a Postgres backend via SQLAlchemy 2.0, implement OAuth2 password authentication.
-keywords: fastapi 3-tier oauth2 jwt postgres
+keywords: fastapi sqlalchemy postgres 3-tier oauth2 jwt
 ---

-This tutorial provides an approach on how to effectively structure a FastAPI application with multiple services using 3-tier design pattern, integrate it with Postgres backend, and implement straightforward OAuth2 Password authentication flow using Bearer and JSON Web Tokens (JWT).
+This tutorial provides an approach on how to effectively structure a FastAPI application with multiple services using 3-tier design pattern, integrate it with Postgres backend via SQLAlchemy 2.0, and implement straightforward OAuth2 Password authentication flow using Bearer and JSON Web Tokens (JWT).

 <br/>